-The Perth Mint first opened up in 1899 and it was a direct response to the western Australian discovery of gold deposits.
-In fact, for a while, the Perth Mint, which was a branch of the Royal British Mint in London, was the largest gold sovereign provider in the British Empire.
-The Perth Mint was then taken over in 1987 by part of the government and The Gold Corporation was created.
-The Gold Corporation.
+The Perth Mint opened in 1899 as a direct response to the western Australian discovery of gold deposits.
+In fact, for a while, the Perth Mint—a branch of the Royal British Mint in London—was the largest gold sovereign provider in the British Empire.
+In 1987, part of the government took over the Mint and created The Gold Corporation.

-There is a museum in Australia that really showcases the history of the Mint and the importance of this mint through the world.
-In fact, Perth Mint has become such a mainstream institution and historical asset that people can now go on tours to see the manufacturing facilities to see how the process works at the mint.
+There is a museum in Australia that truly showcases the history of the Mint and the importance of this mint throughout the world.
+In fact, Perth Mint is now such a mainstream institution and historical asset that people can go on tours to see the manufacturing facilities and learn about the minting process.

 Coins and bars coming from the Australian Mint are shipped in mint-sealed original packaging and coins come in air-tight capsules.
 The packaging alone is one reason why the Australian Mint stands out above others since each product is carefully wrapped and shipped to collector standards.
 Some coins handled by Perth Mint are very rare, which makes this packaging and safety incredibly important.
 Bars typically feature an assay card, which shows the purity level and the type of bullion metal.

 The Perth Mint is responsible for refining silver, gold, and other precious metals.
 The silver and gold are shipped out blank (known as precious metal blanks) which are then used by various governments and financial institutions throughout the world.